rust-lang/blog.rust-lang.org/posts/2024-10-31-Project-Goals-Oct-Update.md

 </div>
 </div>

- * camlid has started working on using the new lowering schema for more than just const parameters, which once done will allow the introduction of a `min_generic_const_args` feature gate.
+ * camelid has started working on using the new lowering schema for more than just const parameters, which once done will allow the introduction of a `min_generic_const_args` feature gate.
 * compiler-errors has been working on removing the `eval_x` methods on `Const` that do not perform proper normalization and are incompatible with this feature.